Walking and Running

 What is bursitis?

 An inflammation or irritation of the bursa.
 A bursa is a small fluid-filled sac that provides cushioning and reduces friction, between and around the joints of the forefoot.
 Irritation of the bursa can cause swelling and pain (bursitis).
 The intermetatarsal bursae are located on the bottom of the foot near the base of the toes.
-Bursitis can also affect other parts of the body – back of the heel/Achilles tendon, the knee, hip, shoulder and elbow.

 How did I get this?

 Generally, bursitis can occur through injury or repetitive motion causing irritation and inflammation.
+They can become irritated when one metatarsal bone takes more load than others.

 Online Bookings

-Online bookings are now available at The Podiatry Group.
-For your convenience we have online bookings available across our Warragul, Drouin and Cranbourne clinics.
 Your step towards better foot health is just one click away.
 Click here to book now.